I. Conference Content

 II.
 Submission Procedure and Instructions

-Paper proposals must be submitted by 1 February 2020 via email to This email address is being protected from spambots.
+Paper proposals must be submitted by 16 October 2023 via email to This email address is being protected from spambots.
 You need JavaScript enabled to view it. in accordance with the following instructions.

 Paper proposals should include a cover e-mail with full institutional affiliation and contact details of the proposer, and a word attachment with an abstract of no longer than 600 words.
-The abstract must not include any details identifying the proposer but should contain the title of the paper, along with a line indicating ‘horizontal’ or ‘sectoral’.
+The abstract must not include any details identifying the proposer but should contain the title of the paper, along with a line indicating ‘horizontal’ or ‘sectorial’.

-The conference committee anticipates announcing the results of this call for papers by 15 February 2020.
+The conference committee anticipates announcing the results of this call for papers by 30 October 2023.

 III.
 Conference Fees, Costs and Financial Support

-All conference participants must cover their own travel, accommodation and attendance costs.
+All conference participants must cover their own travel, accommodation, and attendance costs.

 Conference fees:

-- Regular: 100 Euros
+• Regular: 100 Euros

-- Student: 20 Euros
+• Student: 20 Euros

 Enquiries